mlozanog96/HappyGraphs/README.md

 # Folder Structure
 In our main folder, you can find:
-* API_Keys: including the keys used for the APIs (OpenAI and Global Giving), we already configured these secret keys in Streamlit cloud
 * Dockerfile: with the specifications for the container to deploy our website
 * README.md: showing the structure of this GitHub
 * app (folder): development of the complete application, explained with more detail in the following lines.